gneisstech/bedrock/runbooks/deployment.md

             1. @@ TODO automation and placement of this secret in an Ops Keyvault that is shared across subscriptions
     1) due to insufficient privileges on other shared resources (they are in a privileged AD tenant)
         1) add or update DNS zone records to point to the public IP on the WAF

-    2) due to AZ CLI lack of support for newer azure API (bind rewrite rules to routing rules on the AuthN AG)
-        1) navigate in portal to resourcegroup Waf-CF{dev,qa,staging,prod} and open the cf-{env}-waf-ag
-        2) navigate to rewrite rules, "security_headers"
-        3) click the box to associate with "rule1"
-        4) click "Next", click "Update"
-    3) recent breaking changes (not yet automated -- represent tech debt if automated:
+    3) recent breaking changes (not yet automated -- represent tech debt if not automated):
         1) navigate in portal to resourcegroup Waf-CF{dev,qa,staging,prod} and open the cf-{env}-waf-ag
         1) navigate to "Web Application Firewall"
         1) Turn off "inspect request body"